Price: $699 (starting)

 While Apple has made major changes under the hood with the introduction of Apple Silicon processors, the exterior is unchanged from years past.
 The aluminum chassis is still milled out of a single block of metal, and finished in the silvery bare aluminum it's used for years.

 The Apple Mac mini design is just as impressive as it has been in years past, despite the mini PC category expanding to include a huge array of very tiny computers with a wide variance of designs.
 The Mac mini's square shape and rounded corners are iconic, literally like an icon rendered in 3D aluminum.
 The look has been consistent since the introduction of the third-generation Mac mini back in 2010, and since then the only changes to the design have been the removal of the optical drive slot (in 2011) and the change to a darker Space Gray anodized finish in 2018.
+(For a larger, but equally untraditional desktop design, check out our Asus ProArt PA90 workstation review.)

 The 2020 M1 Mac mini is a return to that same look, even rolling back the anodized finish for the silvery bare aluminum used for years.
 The decade-old unibody design is still a thing of beauty, stark and spare while staying familiar, even comfortable -- not a term I'd usually associate with a desktop PC.
 But it's clear that Apple wants the only new piece of this Mac mini to be the Apple hardware inside, and everything else to feel as consistent and familiar as possible.
 Whether that's to highlight the prowess of the M1 processor, or to allay the fears of easily spooked Apple devotees is another question.